 How Does Product Liability Insurance Work?

-Product liability insurance can help safeguard your business from potential damage or harm that could be caused by a product.
+Product liability insurance can help safeguard your business from potential damage or harm that could be caused by a defective product.

-If you are ever faced with the situation of someone claiming injury or loss due to one of your products, then this type of policy will step in and cover any costs associated with these claims.
+If you are ever faced with the situation of someone claiming physical injury or loss due to one of your faulty products, then this type of policy will step in and cover any costs associated with these claims.

 What’s The Difference Between Product Liability and General Liability Insurance?

 General liability insurance is a type of coverage that can protect you from bodily injury, property damage and other claims from your business.
+General liability covers injuries on someone other than the insured person.
+But, product liability only covers injuries caused by your business’s products.

 General liability insurance does not cover the product you are selling.
 Product Liability Insurance is what your company needs to protect itself from general claims involving bodily injuries and property damage, which can arise in many different ways including faulty products that cause injury or malfunction of a device due to poor design.